Sabrinas Organizing

 Clear out the cluttered areas.

 First, we started by clearing out the areas.
 We went through pile after pile of baby clothes and got rid of anything too small.
-We were able to give away three large boxes (Affiliate Link) - yay for us!
+We were able to give away three large boxes (affiliate) - yay for us!

-In the closet, we added totes (Affiliate Link) at the top to store blankets and other clothing we would donate.
-And the clothing that was used was stored in these upright stackable bins.
+In the closet, we added totes (affiliate) at the top to store blankets and other clothing we would donate.
+The clothing that was used was stored in these upright, stackable bins.

 We determined hanging one-piece outfits was a waste of time, so we folded all the clothes and only left the nicer outfits on hangers.
 We used the bins in the closet for various types of outfits.
 Since the containers are removable, the mom can move the heaviest items to the top when it gets colder.